by Arnie Schoenberg

 * skim the 1830-3 Table of Contents of Lyell's Principle of Geology (10 pages)

 Malthus studied demography, how populations change.
 Overpopulation creates competition for limited resources.
-This idea of competition within a population is similar to the idea of competition within a species, and creates change.
+This idea of competition within a population is similar to the idea of competition within a species, and the competition stimulates change.
 According to Malthus, humans can increase their population faster than they can increase their food supply.
 Having more people than food leads to starvation and competition for limited resources.

 For example, imagine that Octamom has 8 daughters who each have 8 daughters who each have 8 daughters who each have 8 daughters, and in 5 generations you have a population of around 32,000.
 When Octamom works a plot of land she can produce one bushel of food per month, with her daughters helping she can produce 2 bushels, with her grandkids helping, 3 bushels, but by the time her great-great-grandkids have exhausted the nutrients in the soil, and run out of fertilizer made from non-renewable resources, her descendants are back to producing about 3 bushels a month, except it's like a Mad Max dystopia with thousands fighting over those few bushels, and most starving to death.